What is an adjustable-rate mortgage?

 There are various situations when a borrower should choose an adjustable-rate mortgage rather than a fixed-rate mortgage.
 ARMs are perfect for borrowers who have jobs requiring frequent relocation, allowing them to enjoy the stability of home ownership at a lower cost in their current location.
 If you’re purchasing a starter home with plans to expand in a few years, or if you’re in the opposite situation and are planning to downsize, an ARM may be for you.
 Lastly, ARMs are great for those who expect an increase in income, such as doctors in residency.
 They may presently have a lower income and high student loan balances but they can reasonably expect their income to increase—and handle the uptick in costs.

 Borrowers who expect to stay in their homes for a long time may be better off with a fixed-rate mortgage since the payments are dependable and consistent.
 The same is true for those who have a strict budget.
 Fixed-rate loans mean you’re paying the same amount each month, and ARMs may be too much to take on if your finances are tight—even if that’s a few years from now.

 Choosing an adjustable-rate mortgage or fixed-rate mortgage is just one consideration when purchasing your home—and Georgia’s Own is here for every step.
-With various mortgage options that fit your needs and budget, like 5/5 and our new 7/1 and 10/1 ARMs or 30- and 15-year fixed-rate loans, our mortgage specialists are here to help you find a loan that works best for you.
+With various mortgage options that fit your needs and budget, like 5/5 and our 7/1 ARMs or 30- and 15-year fixed-rate loans, our mortgage specialists are here to help you find a loan that works best for you.
 Click here to learn more about our mortgage options or contact a mortgage specialist today.